RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 Conditions change in any environment.
 How will your robot handle variability in its environment?
 - Potential environmental variabilities include lighting conditions, the user’s relative direction with respect to the robot, and narrow gaps smaller than the robot’s diameter.
 - Changes in lighting conditions can affect image processing and user recognition accuracy.
 To address this, more advanced image processing algorithms that are robust to lighting variations will be explored.
 - In scenarios where the robot encounters narrow gaps that are smaller than its diameter, the robot needs predefined behavior.
-For instance, the robot can either stop or emit a sound to alert the user, ensuring safe navigation without collisions.
+In our case, The robot will use SLAM and mapping as an alternative mean of motion planning.
 - To maintain accurate user tracking during movement, an optimal update rate for user position data will be determined.
 This will allow the robot to dynamically adjust the LiDAR beam it uses for distance keeping and movement direction correction, ensuring responsive and adaptive following behavior.

 ## Testing & Evaluation Plan